CGATOxford/cgat/doc/CGATInstallation.rst

    pip install cgat

 CGAT depends on numerous other python packages which themselves might require manual intervention.
-Please see :ref:`Manual installation` for a step-by-step installation approach.
+Please see :ref:`ManualInstallation` for a step-by-step installation approach.

 Initialization